High Density EEG Testing

 At CNNH, we are proud to provide the latest in non-invasive EEG technology: High Density Electroencephalography (HD-EEG) using the Geodesic® EEG System 250 from Electrical Geodesics, Inc. (EGI).
 HD-EEG is an improvement on conventional approaches to EEG, as it uses a much larger number of sensors (small saline soaked sponges that record the electrical brain activity) for superior accuracy and detection of abnormalities.
 Typical EEG systems use between 18-24 sensors where as our system uses 128 sensors for whole head coverage and a detailed, 3-dimensional picture of brain activity.

 EGI has devised an ingenuous way to apply the large number of sensors (128 in our system) by devising a “net” that can apply the sponge electrodes in minutes.
 The application is quick and painless, reduces patient anxiety about the test and, therefore, increases compliance.
 Additionally, the net application does not require the need for sedation, and since there is no abrasion of the scalp, and no gluing, as is typical with conventional EEG’s, risk of infection is reduced.
+The quick application time allows for longer recording sessions and better data collection.

 Our HD-EEG technicians have specialized training and experience in the use of dense array apparatus, and strive to create a comfortable, soothing experience for our patients without the need for sedation.
 Comfortable chairs and TV/Video Games are provided to keep patients occupied.
 In extreme cases, our behavior therapists are available to assist our HD-EEG technicians in calming down distressed patients.
 Since even the most sensitive patients handle the testing well, the resulting data is more reliable for our doctors than conventional EEG systems.